NicoLiberato/CarND-LaneLines-P1/README.md

 In brief, the first  iteration  of the pipeline consist of the following steps:

-a) Filter the images or the frame taken using HSL color space filtering.
+1. Filter the images or the frame taken using HSL color space filtering.
 This is particulary important to distinguish and select the yellow and white lines from the "outside" world.
-b) Convert the image / frame produced to grayscale in order to filter even better the lanes.
+2. Convert the image / frame produced to grayscale in order to filter even better the lanes.
-c) Apply the Canny algorithm to the image
+3. Apply the Canny algorithm to the image
-d) Apply and configure and tune  the Hough transform to the frame produced in the steps a), b) and c)
+4. Apply and configure and tune  the Hough transform to the frame produced in the steps 1, 2 and 3
-e) Select the region of interest for that filtering process (we can image to select a region of interest coherent with the image taken from a camera mounted on the top of the car).
+5. Select the region of interest for that filtering process (we can image to select a region of interest coherent with the image taken from a camera mounted on the top of the car).
-f) Draw the lines filtered after the application of the steps explained and then merge the images; the result will be a "sum" of the original image and the image with the lines produced by the algorithm.
+6. Draw the lines filtered after the application of the steps explained and then merge the images; the result will be a "sum" of the original image and the image with the lines produced by the algorithm.

 On this first iteration of the pipeline, the draw_lines method was modified to better raster the lines on the screen.
 I followed an original approach for that problem and I decided to use the Bresenham algorithm to